Dungan Revolt (1862–1877): Yaqub Beg's Kashgaria declares Jihad against the Dungans

 Yakub Beg seized Aksu from Dungan forces and forced them north of the Tian Shan, committing massacres upon the Dungan people (Tunganis).

 Independent Han Chinese militia who were not affiliated with the Qing government joined both the Turkic forces under Yaqub Beg, and the Dungan rebels.
 In 1870, Yaqub Beg had 1,500 Han Chinese troops with his Turkic forces attacking Dungans in Ürümqi.
 The following year, the Han Chinese militia joined the Dungans in fighting against Turkic forces.

-Foreign relations of Kashgaria Yaqub Beg
+Foreign relations of Kashgaria under Yaqub Beg

 Russia and Britain signed several treaties with Yaqub Beg's regime in Kashgar with Yaqub seeking to secure British and Russian aid for his government.

 Relations with Russia

 Relations between Yaqub Beg and the Russian Empire alternated between fighting and peaceful diplomatic exchanges.

 The Russians detested the native population of Kashgar because of their elite's close contacts with the Kokand Khans who had recently been expelled during the Russian conquest of Turkestan.
 This animosity would have ruined Yaqub Beg had he sought extensive aid from them as he had originally intended.